HariSekhon/DevOps-Python-tools/README.md

 A few of the Big Data, NoSQL & Linux tools I've written over the years.
 All programs have `--help` to list the available options.

-For many more tools see the [Tools](https://github.com/harisekhon/tools) and [Advanced Nagios Plugins Collection](https://github.com/harisekhon/nagios-plugins) repos which contains many Hadoop, NoSQL, Web and infrastructure tools and Nagios plugins.
+For many more tools see the [Perl Tools](https://github.com/harisekhon/perl-tools) and [Advanced Nagios Plugins Collection](https://github.com/harisekhon/nagios-plugins) repos which contains many Hadoop, NoSQL, Web and infrastructure tools and Nagios plugins.

 Hari Sekhon